Amazon Web Services S3 Connector

 The --s3-user-credential and --s3-unauthenticated command-line options are mutually exclusive.

-If the --s3-user-credential command-line option is enabled, then each user accessing collections on this storage gateway must register an S3 key_id and secret_key with the storage gateway.
+If the --s3-user-credential command-line option is enabled, then each user accessing collections on this storage gateway must register an S3 access key id and secret key with the storage gateway.

 If the --s3-unauthenticated command-line option is enabled, then all accesses to collections on this storage gateway will be done using unauthenticated access.
 In this case, the root of the S3 Connector Virtual Filesystem will only be able to list buckets that are explicitly made visible by using the --bucket command-line option.